samwizzy/samwizzy/README.md

 - 07068962708, 09071142337

 **Fun fact:**
-> I have an OCD with untidy codes, always has to be neat and top-notch.
+> I have an OCD for untidy codes, always has to be neat and top-notch.

 > I have a knack for following conventions, doesn't matter if it worked without convention.